1998 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth)

 1998 Wide AM FS-901 Penny Value

-The FS-901 designation comes from the Fivaz-Stanton attribution system, cataloged in the Cherrypicker’s Guide to Rare Die Varieties.
-This reference standard helps collectors identify the 1998 Wide AM among regular strikes, confirming its status as a legitimate transitional variety worth pursuing.
+The FS-901 designation comes from the Fivaz-Stanton attribution system, cataloged in the well-known numismatic reference Cherrypicker’s Guide to Rare Die Varieties.
+This system gives variety collectors a standardized code to reference and discuss specific die varieties, confirming the 1998 Wide AM’s status as a legitimate transitional variety worth pursuing.

 1998 Wide AM FS-901 Penny (RD) Price/Grade Chart